CycloneSP/Sudoku/README.md

 The program also features a basic user interface.
 Empty tiles clicked on by the player will be highlighted and incorrect answers will be show in red.
 Refreshing the webpage will generate a new puzzle.

 EDIT: just updated the program to include basic 'note taking' functionality found in most digital versions of sudoku.
-But clicking the orange button to the left of the sudoku grid, the player can toggle 'note taking' on and off.
+By clicking the orange button to the left of the sudoku grid, the player can toggle 'note taking' on and off.
 The button is defaulted to off.